mostafaolyai/fastify-user-management/README.md

 ## Rate Limiting

 The project uses `@nestjs/throttler` for rate limiting.
-The configuration is located in the `AppModule`.
+The configuration is located in the `.env` file.
 You can also define custom rate-limiting rules for specific endpoints as needed.

 ## Configuration Notes